 In Traditional Chinese Medicine this plant is known as Tu-ren-shen and is used to tone the digestion, moistens the lungs and promotes breast milk.

 Useful for treating headaches, aphrodisiac, pneumonia, diarrhea, a lot of urine, irregular menstruation, vaginal discharge and a little milk.
 The roots are used for impotence.
-The juice from the leaves is used to smooth expenditures, treat ulcers, and increased appetite.
+The juice from the leaves is used to sooth oozing wounds, treat ulcers, and increased appetite.

 Caution.
 Poisoning can occur if you use too much.
 Usually characterized by nausea, vomiting and shortness of breath.